 Phishers are bypassing common forms of two-factor authentication (2FA) in a campaign targeting hundreds of Google and Yahoo accounts.

-In a new report, Amnesty International uses several attack emails sent to it by Human Rights Defenders (HRDs) spread across the Middle East and North Africa to analyze the campaign.
+, Amnesty International uses several attack emails sent to it by Human Rights Defenders (HRDs) spread across the Middle East and North Africa to analyze the campaign.

 A typical attack email in this campaign begins with a fake security alert informing the target of a potential Google account compromise.
 The email contains a link that claims to sign a user out of all web sessions when clicked.
 In actuality, it directs them to a phishing page that asks for their password.
 Entering this information redirects the victim to another page where they are prompted to enter in a 2-step verification code if the service is enabled.
 The recipient then receives a valid Google verification code via SMS.

 A screenshot of the Google 2FA code phishing page.
 (Source: Amnesty International)

 After entering in that code, the scheme redirects them to a form where they are prompted to reset the password for their account.